akhilreddyuppula/Autoencoder-using-pytorch/README.md

-# Autoencoder-using-pytorch
+# Autoencoder (PyTorch)

-PyTorch implementation of a Linear Autoencoder trained on MNIST — compresses 784-dimensional images into a 3-dimensional latent vector and reconstructs them using a symmetric decoder architecture.
+An autoencoder built in PyTorch that compresses an image into a compact latent vector and reconstructs it.
+A foundational unsupervised-learning project demonstrating representation learning and dimensionality reduction.

-Takes a 28×28 handwritten digit image, compresses it into just 3 numbers (latent vector), then reconstructs the original image from those 3 numbers — with no labels required.

-Encoder (Compression):
-784 → 128 → 64 → 12 → 3   ← latent vector

-Decoder (Reconstruction):
-3 → 12 → 64 → 128 → 784   ← reconstructed image
+## What It Does

+- **Encoder** compresses the input image into a lower-dimensional latent vector.
+- **Decoder** reconstructs the original image from that latent vector.
+- The network learns, without labels, to capture the most important features needed to rebuild its input.

+## Tech Stack

+Python, PyTorch

+## Notes / Future Improvements

+- Compare reconstruction quality across different latent vector sizes.
+- Extend to a denoising autoencoder (reconstruct clean images from noisy inputs).
+- This project pairs naturally with the Variational Autoencoder repo — the VAE extends this idea to a probabilistic latent space.

 | Epoch | Loss |
 |---|---|